 I also am asked about group captives, but I am going to leave that topic for another blog.
 Today, I want to address the more traditional captive option.
 Here, at SIGMA, we are fortunate to work with many captive managers both in the United States and in foreign domiciles.
 I wanted to interview one of these “experts” to fully address these two questions so I spoke with Jim Girardin, Managing Director at Amethyst Captive Insurance Solutions.
 The results of our conversation were very informative and resulted in us designing a couple of new documents (we call them “assets”) for the Powered by SIGMA portal.

 Below is my conversation with Jim.
 This conversation started with a visit to their Vermont office and continued through email and phone discussions.
 I have edited it for purposes of tying all the information together.
 The “assets” will be posted to the portal in the weeks ahead as we finish them.
-Everyone who has registered for Powered by SIGMA ( www.SIGMAactuary.com/register) will be notified.
+Everyone who has registered SIGMA's blog (RiskManagementBlog.com) will be notified.

 Question 1: What general guidelines could a broker use to identify who might benefit from a captive?